 - Minimally invasive surgery through the blood vessels, used to treat intracranial aneurysms, AVMs and blocked blood vessels

 Your doctor may use intraoperative arteriography (X-ray examination of arteries during surgery) to make sure the procedure is successful.

 Neuro-interventional radiology is a medical specialty that uses the latest minimally invasive technology and imaging techniques to treat blood vessels in the brain and central nervous system.
 Minimally invasive procedures use fewer incisions (cuts) than conventional surgery.

 At the OHSU Stroke Center, our state-of-the-art interventional neuroradiology suite includes an advanced blood vessel scanner that creates high-quality, three-dimensional (3D) images.
 Using these images of your blood vessels and brain helps your healthcare team treat you more easily and safely.

 - Bringing blood flow back to blocked arteries on an urgent basis (as soon as possible)

 - Opening a blocked blood vessel (angioplasty) in the neck or brain and using a small medical device called a stent to hold the vessel walls open

-- Placing tiny platinum coils inside an aneurysm (bulging blood vessel wall) to plug the weak, bulging section (the Oregon Stroke Center team can use the most advanced, detachable coil)
+- Placing tiny platinum coils inside an aneurysm (bulging blood vessel wall) to plug the weak, bulging section (the OHSU Stroke Center team can use the most advanced, detachable coil)